• About

 Thoughts on Presence the Day Before My 27th Birthday

 The chill stopped me in my tracks as I raced out the front door.
-Maybe I should’ve worn another layer…but that would’ve thrown off my athleisure vibe.
-Nope, I’m good.
+Maybe I should’ve worn another layer…but that would’ve thrown off my outfit.

 My green tea is steaming, a sure sign that a sip would singe my lips with the burn of hell.
 I originally ordered a “green coffee,” which the baristas (and a lone baristo) found amusing.
 I laughed along until I realized my mistake, then I laughed harder.